Copyright (c) 2007 THE THRASH METAL GUIDE

 XIII (UK)

-Based on the full-length, which is only 7 tracks long, this young British act offers a decent blend of a tad of classic and predominantly modern thrash metal with a moderate alternation between fast and slow moments on almost every song with "The Ballad Of Marv pt 1" a particularly cool mix of moshing speedy and softer balladic parts.
-The rest clings more towards the mid-tempo assisted by not bad semi-shouty vocals, and an overall guitar sound smelling NWOAHM (think God Forbid, above all).
+Based on the full-length, which is only seven tracks long, this young British act offers a decent blend of a tad of classic and predominantly modern thrash metal with a moderate alternation between fast and slow moments on almost every song with "The Ballad Of Marv pt 1" a particularly cool mix of moshing speedy and softer balladic parts.
+The rest clings more towards the mid-tempo assisted by not bad semi-shouty vocals and an overall guitar sound smelling NWOAHM (think God Forbid, above all).

 The Last Stand EP, 2007